 Bottom line: Don’t take conflict, personally.

-W Scott Erickson, MBA, CFC is a Senior Associate at FarVision, a consulting company offering a proven decision-making method that aligns the diversity of business function approaches and resources so organizations can achieve more goals more often.
+FarVision is a consulting company offering a proven decision-making method that aligns the diversity of business function approaches and resources so organizations can achieve more goals more often.